-The Comprehensive and Progressive Agreement for Trans‑Pacific Partnership (TPP-11) is a free trade agreement between Australia, Brunei Darussalam, Canada, Chile, Japan, Malaysia, Mexico, Peru, New Zealand, Singapore and Vietnam.
+The Comprehensive and Progressive Agreement for Trans‑Pacific Partnership (CPTPP) is a free trade agreement between Australia, Brunei Darussalam, Canada, Chile, Japan, Malaysia, Mexico, Peru, New Zealand, Singapore and Vietnam.
 The agreement was signed on 8 March 2018 in Santiago, Chile.

 The implementing legislation received the Royal Assent on 19 October 2018.